fleetdm/fleet/handbook/engineering.md

 Indexes are great.
 But like most good things, the trick is in the dosage.
 Too many indexes can be a performance killer on inserts/updates.
 Not enough, and it kills the performance of selects.

-Data calculated on the fly cannot be indexed, unless it’s precalculated (see counts section below for more information.)
+Data calculated on the fly cannot be indexed unless it’s precalculated (see counts section below for more information).

 Host data is among the data that changes and grows the most in terms of what we store.
 It used to be that we used to add more columns in the host table for the extra data in some cases.